How do floating wind turbines work? With 5 companies winning the first US leases to build wind farms off California’s coast, let’s take a look

 Trading recommendations

 From the technical point of view, the medium-term trend on the currency pair USD/JPY is bearish.
-The price is trading at the level of the moving averages.
-The MACD indicator has become inactive, indicating the uncertainty of market participants.
-The price is trading in a narrow corridor, which makes it difficult to find good entry points.
-Under such market conditions, buy trades can be searched for on intraday time frames from the support level of 137.65, but only with confirmation because this level has already been tested.
-Sell deals can be searched from the resistance level of 141.05, but only with additional confirmation.
+The MACD indicator has become inactive, and the price forms a flat structure.
+Under such market conditions, buy trades can be sought on intraday time frames from the support level of 135.34 or from the uptrend line, but only with confirmation.
+Sell deals can be sought from the resistance level of 137.15, provided there is a reverse reaction and a change in the structure on the intraday time frames.

 USD/JPY